Candlesticker

 Definition

-This is a three-candlestick pattern signaling a major top reversal.
-It is exactly the same as the Bearish Evening Doji Star with one important difference.
-The shadows on the Doji must also gap above the shadows of the first and third days.
-Its name comes from the second day of the pattern, which floats out on the chart by itself like an abandoned baby of the first and third days.
-Basically, the pattern consists of a white candlestick followed by a Doji that gaps away (including shadows) from the prior white candlestick and the following black candlestick whose closing is well into the first white body.
+This three-candlestick pattern signals a major top reversal.
+It is similar to the Bearish Evening Doji Star but with one key difference: the shadows on the Doji must also gap above the shadows of the first and third days.
+The pattern’s name originates from the second day, where the Doji appears to float alone on the chart like an abandoned baby between the first and third days.
+Essentially, the pattern consists of a white candlestick followed by a Doji that gaps away (including shadows) from the previous white candlestick and the subsequent black candlestick, which closes well within the first candlestick’s real body.

 Recognition Criteria